How to make a hotel accessible

 Disclosure: This site is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com

 This guide is aimed at hotels but it can be used for any type of accommodation such as motels and rest-homes.

-To cater to people with disabilities you first need to make sure that people that use wheelchairs can enter your rooms.
+To cater to people with disabilities you need to make sure that people that use wheelchairs can enter your rooms and the reception area.
 This is usually not a problem for most hotels but if the rooms have to be entered from the outside you may want to consider having one portable ramp per accessible room.
-Click here to learn more about portable ramps.

 Most hotels have lifts in my experience.
 It may be a good idea to look into have talking lifts with Braille on the buttons.
 This makes lifts accessible to people that experience blindness.